ewclide/dewjs/docs/functions.md

 ### sleep
 (***time*** : *Number*) => *Promise*

-Returns promise, wich will be resolved after specified time.
+Returns promise, which will be resolved after specified time.
 If you not pass a time, that function return resolved promise.

 - *time* - a time in milliseconds.